Johann has been an online writer for over four years. His articles often focus on pet care.

 To prevent Gracie and me from digging our way out underneath the perimeter, Mum purchased landscaping anchor pins to secure the fencing into the ground.

-Here is a step-by-step guide outling how Mum built our uber cool dog fence!
-Click the photos to enlarge:
+Here is a step-by-step guide outlining how Mum built our uber cool dog fence!

 - Planning: The first step to any successful DIY project is planning.
 So Mum visually planned out where she would put the fence, then began laying out where she would place the stakes, positioning a stake every five feet along the new fence line.

 - Raking: Since we live in the mountains, some areas of where we wanted our fence were densely covered with leaves and debris.
 Mum raked until all of the leaves, sticks, and smaller rocks were out of the fence area to keep down ticks, chiggers, and other little critters that may bug us.